grafana/plugin-tools/docusaurus/docs/updating-to-new-releases.md

 title: Updating to New Releases
 ---

-To update an existing plugin to a newer version of `create-plugin` run the following migration command:
+To update an existing plugin to use a newer version of `create-plugin` run the following update command:

 ```shell
 npx @grafana/create-plugin update